Blog-Reference and Blog-Reference

 - Partial analysis is of extremely limited value and invariably runs into the Fallacy of Composition.

-- The indispensable paradigm shift consists in replacing microfoundations by macrofoundations.
+- The indispensable paradigm shift consists in replacing microfoundations with macrofoundations.

 - Keynes messed up the paradigm shift because his macrofoundations lack the correct definition of macroeconomic profit.#2